tamunoWoks/URL_Extractor/README.md

 3. **Privacy:** The script only reads public webpages and doesn't handle authentication
 4. **Legal Use:** Only use on websites you have permission to scrape
 5. **Network Dependency:** Requires active internet connection

+### License
+This script is provided for educational and personal use.
+Always respect website terms of service and robots.txt files.